\[ \newcommand{\lbrac}{\left(} \newcommand{\rbrac}{\right)} \]

 subsets of a set of $n$ elements.

-• Naive Recursive Fibonacci: Compute the n-th Fibonacci number, where $F(n) = F(n-1) + F(n-2)$ and the base cases are $F(0) = 0$ and $F(1) = 1$.
+• Naive Recursive Fibonacci: Compute the $n$-th Fibonacci number, where $F(n) = F(n-1) + F(n-2)$ and the base cases are $F(0) = 0$ and $F(1) = 1$.
 The time complexity of this problem is $O(2^n)$ because the recursive calls grow exponentially due to repeated subproblems.

 • Find all sub-arrays of an array.
-This algorithm actually has an time complexity of $O(n\cdot 2^n)$ because the total number of non-empty sub-arrays in an array of size $n$ is $2^n - 1$ and we also need to loop over $n$ elements of the array.
+This algorithm actually has a time complexity of $O(n\cdot 2^n)$ because the total number of non-empty sub-arrays in an array of size $n$ is $2^n - 1$ and we also need to loop over $n$ elements of the array.

 The Factorial Function